compbiozurich/UZH-BIO392/course-results/2022/Michelle-Gull/2022-09-28/paper_exercise_day_06_notes.md

 The authors used clustering method to combine data from different studies into merged CNVRs (Copy number variable regions).
 > The primary approaches used for CNV detection are Microarrays and next-generation sequencing (NGS).
 > The first studies to assay CNVs primarily used microarrays with bacterial artificial chromosomes (BACs) and oligonucleotide arrays.
 Subsequent microarrays have included both comparative genomic hybridization (CGH) and SNP-based arrays.
 During the past few years use of NGS technologies has been particularly widespread.
+>
+array-based methods
-> array-based methods advantages: suitable for studying quantitative variants, identifying deletions and duplications however methods vary in their ability to detect deletions or duplications (more duplications are missed by SNP-based array platforms than by array CGH).
+> advantages: suitable for studying quantitative variants, identifying deletions and duplications however methods vary in their ability to detect deletions or duplications (more duplications are missed by SNP-based array platforms than by array CGH).

-> array-based methods limitations: limited resolution capacity, inflated estimates of toatal CNV content due to low resolution and overestimatin of breakpoints, detection of small variants
+> limitations: limited resolution capacity, inflated estimates of toatal CNV content due to low resolution and overestimatin of breakpoints, detection of small variants

+NGS
-> NGS advantages: detection of small variants, detection of deletions, high sensitivity and the ability to provide accurate sequence-level breakpoint resolution
+> advantages: detection of small variants, detection of deletions, high sensitivity and the ability to provide accurate sequence-level breakpoint resolution

-> NGS limitations: detection of duplications
+> limitations: detection of duplications

 <br>